albertogg/albertogg.github.com/_posts/2014-03-23-rake-tasks-and-jekyll-posts.md

 ## The code

-To use these tasks, create a `Rakefile` file, drop the code and save the file.
+To use these tasks: you must create a `Rakefile` file; drop the code, and save the file.
+If you already have a `Rakefile` and you plan to use them, I hope that the namespace will prevent a collision with any of you existing tasks.

 ```ruby
 require 'fileutils'